-Case b2: A light entrainer E is added to the original mixture AB that forms a heteroazeotrope AzEA with the light original component A. In addition, a ternary saddle homoazeotrope AzEAB exists.
-There exist four distillation regions divided by four distillation boundaries.
-Two boundaries (stable separatrices) are running from the saddle ternary homoazeotrope AzEAB to the two original components A and B, while two boundaries (unstable separatrices) are running from the binary azeotropes AzEA and AzAB to the ternary saddle AzEAB.
-The mixture is of Serafimov's class 2.1-3b and is interesting because of the ternary saddle homoazeotrope.
+Case b2: A light entrainer E is added to the original mixture AB that forms a heteroazeotrope AzEA with the 55 light original component A. In addition, a ternary saddle homoazeotrope AzEAB exists.
+There exist four distillation 57 regions divided by four distillation boundaries.
+Two boundaries (stable separatrices) are running from the saddle ternary 59 homoazeotrope AzEAB to the two original components A and B, while two boundaries (unstable separatrices) are run-61 ning from the binary azeotropes AzEA and AzAB to the ternary saddle AzEAB.
+The mixture is of Serafimov's class 63 2.1-3b and is interesting because of the ternary saddle homoazeotrope.
+65

 It is easy to check that both feasibility conditions 1 and 2 are fulfilled.
 Indeed, the corresponding distillation line map in Table 2 shows that there exists a region in which the heteroazeotrope AzEA is the unstable node.
 Moreover, we can see that a distillation line exists that connects the reflux L_E with the desired still product B in the direction of increasing temperature (see the arrows) from L_E to B. Therefore, the separation and, consequently, the added entrainer are feasible.
+71

-However, we have to point out that even if the separation B2 is feasible, this is the only case where an entrainer that leads to the formation of a ternary saddle homoazeotrope makes the process feasible.
-Tables 1-3 indicate that in all other cases where a ternary saddle is formed by the addition of an entrainer, like in cases a4, a8, a10, b4, b8, c3, c6 and c7, the separation is infeasible.
-Thus, our general advice is to avoid entrainers that lead to the formation of ternary saddle azeotropes.
+However, we have to point out that even if the separation75B2 is feasible, this is the only case where an entrainer that77leads to the formation of a ternary saddle homoazeotrope77makes the process feasible.
+Tables 1-3 indicate that in all79other cases where a ternary saddle is formed by the addition79of an entrainer, like in cases a4, a8, a10, b4, b8, c3, c6 and81avoid entrainers that lead to the formation of ternary saddle81azeotropes.83

 4.3.
-Case c: Original mixture (AB) is maximum-boiling homoazeotropic faced less often in azeotropic distillation, because maximum azeotropes are less probable than minimum ones.
-Seven different cases of heterogeneous entrainers were analysed and two of them fulfilled the criteria of feasibility, as Table 3 indicates.
+Case c: Original mixture (AB) is maximum-boiling homoazeotropic

+The task of separating an original mixture AB that exhibits a maximum-boiling (max) homoazeotrope AzAB is faced less often in azeotropic distillation, because maximum azeotropes are less probable than minimum ones.
+Seven different cases of heterogeneous entrainers were analysed and two of them fulfilled the criteria of feasibility, as Table 3 91 indicates.
 The seven cases studied belong to five different azeotropic classes.
-We will now look to a case where the separation is infeasible.
+We will now look to a case where the 93 separation is infeasible.